jwiegley/c2hsc/README.md

  - Encode const char * as CString
  - Encode function pointers using FunPtr
  - Unnamed enums are not being emitted
+ - Array parameters, like char x[] are not converted

 Also, please note that this tool will never be 100% accurate.
 It cannot translate macros, or anything related to the preprocessor, for example.
 It